Hard Skills vs. Soft Skills – Which Matter More in the Long Run?

 Stop and think for a moment.
 When is the last time that a managing director at an investment bank created a pitch deck, or built a discounted cash flow model (DCF)?
 Is the managing director the best Excel modeler at the firm?
 Oftentimes, as was the case in much of my experience as an investment banker, the best managing directors are the absolute worst modelers in the entire company.
 The reason that they have become successful is not because of the hard skills that they developed as analysts, but rather, because of the soft skills that they developed later on in their professional lives.
 There’s a reason that leaders of organizations do not focus on tasks requiring hard skills; it’s because these tasks are not inherently valuable, and as a result, they can be “done by an analyst.”

-While many people think that hard skills are incredibly important to develop during their careers, they may actually be entirely mistaken.
-In fact, a recent article published by LinkedIn entitled "The 25 Hottest Skills of 2014," stated that the top five hard skills most likely to get someone hired were:
+While many people think that hard skills are incredibly important to develop during their careers, they may be entirely mistaken.
+An article published by LinkedIn stated that the top five hard skills most likely to get someone hired were:

 1. Statistical Analysis and Data Mining

 5. SEO/SEM Marketing

 How many of your friends in business are learning those types of hard skills?
 I’d say the answer is zero to none, and that compounds the issue at hand.
 It’s not that hard skills are not valuable at all; it’s just that they are not all that valuable in the world of business.
 Hard skills are incredibly important in specialized careers, such as computer science or astrophysics, but there’s a reason that Excel modeling did not even make the list in the LinkedIn article.